The Team

 Edmund Strachan

-Edmund is finishing his second year in the Master of Resource Environmental Management program at Simon Fraser University (SFU).
+Edmund is the first lab member to complete his Master of Resource Environmental Management program at Simon Fraser University (SFU).
 Edmund has a background in fire, forest, and wetland ecology.
 He is passionate about increasing the resiliency of ecosystems through conservation and sustainable management practices.
 He is dedicated to promoting inclusive and accessible science to the general public.

 Edmund holds an Associate degree in Social Service Work from Seneca College, a technical diploma in Restoration of Natural Systems from the University of Victoria (UVIC), and a Bachelor's degree with a Major in Interdisciplinary Studies from Capilano University.
 He is a registered biologist in training with the Alberta Society of Professional Biologists.